Skip to main content

 These variables control how users access the GeoPulse frontend and how authentication cookies are handled.

 • GEOPULSE_COOKIE_DOMAIN: The domain for authentication cookies.
-Keep empty for standard deployments (see details below).
+Keep empty for standard deployments.

 • GEOPULSE_AUTH_SECURE_COOKIES: Set to true to ensure cookies are only sent over HTTPS.